BNB-Chain-Support/BNB-Chain-Club-Sharing/Issuing a token on BNB Chain tutorial/README.md

 # Issuing a token on BNB Chain tutorial

 ## Prerequisites
-**BNB Beacon Chain(BC)**: Beacon Chain is a blockchain developed by Binance and its community that implements a vision of a decentralized exchange (DEX) for digital assets.
+**BNB Beacon Chain (BC)**: Beacon Chain is a blockchain developed by Binance and its community that implements a vision of a decentralized exchange (DEX) for digital assets.
 (DEX on Beacon Chain has been decommissioned on Aug.
 2022).
 At the heart of Beacon Chain is a highly performant matching engine built on distributed consensus that aims to replicate the <1 second trading efficiency of current centralized exchanges.
-Beacon Chain is not EVM-capable and doesn’t support smart contracts.
+Beacon Chain is not EVM-compatible and doesn’t support smart contracts.

+**BNB Smart Chain (BSC)**: BNB Smart Chain is an innovative solution to bring programmability and interoperability to Beacon Chain.
+BNB Smart Chain relies on a system of 21 active validators with Proof of Staked Authority (PoSA) consensus that can support short block time and lower fees.

 **BEP2**: a token standard for fungible tokens on BNB Beacon Chain, describes a common set of rules for token management within the Binance Chain ecosystem.
 It introduces the following details of a token on Beacon Chain: